 At GPMS, we’re committed to putting HUMS within reach of all operators, no matter their line of business.
 At the same time, we recognize there are some sectors where the need and value proposition for Foresight MX stands out.
 Utility is one of those sectors.

 Duke Energy and Tennessee Valley Authority are two GPMS customers in the energy space.
-And, as a recent Avionics Today article makes clear (Avionics International: GPMS Foresight HUMS a Big Benefit for Power Line Inspection Helos, Duke Energy Says), these utility operators have three attributes that make HUMS a ‘no-brainer’: They (1) emphasize safety, (2) do a lot of work away from base, and (3) utilize their aircraft to a high degree.
+And, as a recent Avionics Today article makes clear (Avionics International: GPMS Foresight HUMS a Big Benefit for Power Line Inspection Helos, Duke Energy Says), these utility operators have four attributes that make HUMS a ‘no-brainer’: They (1) frequently fly low and slow, (2) they emphasize safety, (3) do a lot of work away from base, and (4) utilize their aircraft to a high degree.

 We find that most UPAC (Utility, Powerline and Construction) operators are highly safety conscious.
 While real-time flight following has been standard for most utility operators for years, many are starting to adopt wired, parametric FDM solutions to enable download and replay for FOQA programs.